Mars donates 33 million meals to support local communities

 - Pioneers innovations such as climate smart rice farming practices to drive significant reductions in unsustainable water use and greenhouse gas emissions

-LONDON , Oct.
-16, 2023 /PRNewswire/ -- On World Food Day 2023, Mars Food & Nutrition shares progress towards the food and sustainability goals that sit at the heart of its purpose: Better Food Today.
+LONDON, Oct.
+17, 2023 /PRNewswire/ -- On World Food Day 2023, Mars Food & Nutrition shares progress towards the food and sustainability goals that sit at the heart of its purpose: Better Food Today.
 A Better World Tomorrow.

 Halfway through its five-year commitments to drive positive change through stronger action and meaningful partnerships, the maker of brands including Ben's Original™, Masterfoods®, SEEDS OF CHANGE®, Tasty Bite®, and DOLMIO® is proud to share the progress it has made, including: